 Let’s face it: as marketers our primary objective is to help drive sales.
 To accomplish this, we are tasked with two main objectives: increase sales from our existing client base and help drive sales from new customers we never engaged with before.

 With the advancements of digital advertising, it’s now easier to reach more shoppers than ever before.
-However, the lack of accuracy on most acquisition campaigns leave you unable to reach those shoppers who will turn into customers.
+However, the lack of accuracy of most acquisition campaigns make it difficult to reach the shoppers who are most likely to turn into customers.
+But we’re making progress on that front, too.

 1. Expand Your Horizons